kevindooley/pands-project/README.md

         5.0          3.6           1.4          0.2     Iris-setosa
 ~~~

-By using tail we are able to view the last 5 rows in the dataset
+**By using tail we are able to view the last 5 rows in the dataset.**
 ~~~python
 #default displays last 5 rows of data set
 print(df.tail())
 ~~~
-Output - top level infomation from the five last rows in the data set
 ~~~python
 sepal_length  sepal_width  petal_length  petal_width         species
         6.7          3.0           5.2          2.3     Iris-virginica